 Despite that you might want the termite problem eliminated immediately, you will need to carefully consider the agencies you hire.

-Can you provide references?
+1. Can you provide references?

 Request the prospective companies to provide references for past clients.
 After receiving the references, make a call to them and inquire about the quality and success of the services offered by the prospective company you are considering.

 To determine how well the company can undertake the pest control process, you need to know total years that the firm has worked in offering similar services.

 It is critical that the prospective proves that they have at least one licensed and certified termite fumigant applicator.
 Further, you should verify the licenses of the insecticide applicators by contacting the State Departments of Agriculture.